gruntwork-io/docs/docs/intro/tool-fundamentals/terraform.md

 :::note We're compatible with TFC/TFE

 The Gruntwork module library and open source tools are compatible with Terraform Cloud and Terraform Enterprise.
+[Learn how to configure your TFC/TFE integration.](/guides/working-with-code/tfc-integration.md)

 :::

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"local-copier","hash":"35d2a05aaaf155d7193c065022234ada"}
+{"sourcePlugin":"local-copier","hash":"5e3e898ec4ed802c2b91154b6a9e8fad"}
 ##DOCS-SOURCER-END -->